Brief: This AppImage tutorial shows you how to use AppImage to install software and how to remove the applications it installed.

-Don’t worry, I’ll show you how to run AppImage in details.
-I am using Ubuntu 16.04 in this AppImage tutorial but you can use the same steps on other Linux distributions as well.
+Don’t worry, I’ll show you how to run AppImage in detail.
+I am using Ubuntu 22.04 in this AppImage tutorial, but you can also use the same steps on other Linux distributions.
 After all, the entire point of AppImage is to be independent of the distributions.

-There are plenty of software that are available in AppImage format.
-GIMP, Krita, Scribus and OpenShot are just a few names.
+There is plenty of software that is available in AppImage format.
+Krita, Kdenlive, and OpenShot are just a few names.
 You can find an extensive list of applications available in AppImage format here.

 Step 2: Make it executable

 By default, the downloaded AppImage file won’t have execution permission.
 You’ll have to change the permission on the file to make it executable.
 You don’t need root privilege to do that.